AwnishRanjan/Trackify2.0/README.md

 Before installing Tracify, ensure you have the following prerequisites installed:

-- Python 3.8
+- Python 3.10
 - Git
-- Requirements specified in yolov5/requirements.txt
+- Requirements specified in requirements.txt
 - PyTorch
 - Conda